RIMS-Code/RIMSEval/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop / GUI (please complete the following information):**
  - OS: [e.g. Windows]
- - Version [displayed on the top of the Main Window]
+ - Version [displayed when going to "Settings" -> "Check for Updates"]
  - How did you install the GUI?
 [Installer, Anaconda, Python, ...]

 **Additional context**